 The AIDS epidemic is the single biggest crisis in human history.
 It has killed over 25 million people since 1981 and another 35-40 million people are expected to die in the next 20 years.
 Globally 18 million children have been orphaned due to AIDS; 85% of these children live in sub-Saharan Africa.
-The impact of this epidemic is greatest on children as they lose parents or older relatives.
+The impact of this epidemic is greatest on women as they are the primary caregivers and on children as they may be orphaned.

 What we do

 We strongly believe that the long term solution to the HIV and AIDS crisis lies within the community itself.
 There are untapped resources that have always existed within the community, for example the African culture of women taking care of extended family members.
 POL empowers women (many of whom are grandmothers caring for several orphaned grandchildren) by providing them with tools to take better care of their families.
 We help women break the cycle of poverty and ill-health via the following multi-pronged approach:

 - Train women to care for their HIV infected children and orphaned nephews/nieces,

 - Provide business training and micro loans to women to start a business,

 - Provide food, medicines, and a package of life-saving healthcare services to HIV+ children, and